 COLLECTION FOR THE HOMELESS

-The Advent collection for the homeless is to help those people who are living on the streets, particularly during the cold months of December and January.
+The Advent collection each year is to help those people who are living on the streets, particularly during the cold months of December and January.
 We look for new warm clothes, particularly scarves, hats, sweaters, and socks, but toiletry items are also welcome.
-We deliver donated items to different homeless organizations in Oxford each week throughout December.
+We deliver donated items to various homeless organizations in Oxford each week throughout December.

 Life is a national charity that provides a nationwide care service for pregnant women, girls with a problem pregnancy, infertility or suffering from the effects of abortion.
 Life cares by offering free pregnancy testing, confidential counselling, practical help and accommodation for pregnant women in a crisis.
 There are Life Care Centres throughout the UK and a number of Life Houses locally (e.g. Didcot and Oxford).
 Life also runs an education programme by giving talks to schools, colleges and other groups.

 In its commitment to the Covenant with the Poor, our parish is to continue and develop its support for a number of organisations working for a world of justice and peace within the framework of the Catholic Social Teaching.
 One of these is Pax Christi, whose goals of world peace, reconciliation and non-violence draw inspiration from the Sermon on the Mount down to current Papal teaching.
 Our parish celebrates Peace Sunday in January.